-At a meeting chaired by Commissioner Malakand Division at his office reviewed the operation of Lowari Tunnel and progress on the construction of the its approach roads.
+At a meeting, Commissioner Malakand Division at his office reviewed the operation of Lowari Tunnel and progress on the construction of the its approach roads.

 A representative of National Highway Authority (NHA) told the meeting that the NHA was keen to operationalize the tunnel round the clock but there were certain hazards which warranted necessary break within the operational hours.